We occasionally recommend products we love and might be paid a share of the sale.

 This will speed up play and ensure every golfer is ready to take their shot sooner, in turn reducing the waiting time between each shot.

 It is possible to save a fair amount of time on the course by playing gimmes.
-By not making the players in your group or yourself for that matter play every putt, you could save 2 minutes on every hole easily.
+Putts of 18 inches or less can be given and picked up right away.
+By not making the players in your group hole every putt, you could save 2 minutes on every hole easily.

 20 Second Shot Limit

 This may suit more skilled golfers more but if you can do it, you can save yourself a lot of time during your round.
-Always try to set yourself up and hit the ball within 20 seconds of approach.
+Always try to set yourself up and be ready to hit the ball within 20 seconds.
 This will keep things moving quicker.

 It is important to not let your quality drop when playing like this.
 If you see a drop in your shot quality, trying another method from this list is a better idea.